Benton County Bicentennial Celebrations – 2021

 Warsaw is hosting their Bicentennial Celebration on September 18th with festivities including the bi-annual Warsaw Junk Market, a parade featuring Transportation Through the Years, including horses and riders from the Broke and Busted Saddle Club, cars from the years past, present and more.
 A car show hosted by Ozark Street Cars, a cornhole tournament hosted by Guardians of the Children and music on Main Street.

 There will be a reception at the Benton County Museum from 4-6pm to showcase all of Benton County’s history through the years.
 Warsaw’s Benton County Museum features exhibits of swinging bridges across the Osage River, as well as the importance of river travel in the development of Benton County and during the Civil War, the development of businesses and the 99 one-room schoolhouses across the county, and Fajen’s and Bishop’s companies which brought Warsaw’s claim to being “The Gunstock Capital of the World.”
+PURCHASE ONLINE TICKETS NOW.